aimee-mcneil-melville/ToDo-Full-Stack/packages/ascii-art-reader/README.md

 Learning objectives:
 1. Reading and writing files.
-1. Getting used to asynchronous functions and callbacks.
+1. Getting used to async functions that return promises.
 1. A first try at writing tests for async functions.

 When complete, your application might look like this: